 That’s because conversations about movie characters’ relationships act as safer environments for couples to think and talk critically about their own relationships.

 Bianca Acevedo, Ph.D. and author of a 2009 study conducted by researchers at the University of California in Santa Barbara, noted that couples in good relationships engage in “positive sentiment override.”

 That means they remember more of the favorable than the unfavorable experiences they’ve shared together, and also give each other the benefit of the doubt.

 These couples seem to be able to resolve conflicts better because they don’t dwell on things that bother them.
 Ruminating about these things can only lead you to magnify the small foibles which will make your partner even more irritating to you.

 “I” love “you” is great, but “we” love “us” is better.

 According to a study from the University of California, Berkeley, couples who use the word “we” and “us” during conflicts were better able to resolve arguments and suffered less stress from those arguments, compared to couples who used words like “I,” “me,” and “you.”

 According to a Pew Research poll, sharing household chores ranks among one of the best ways to maintain healthy relationships

 The findings published in the Journal of Marriage and Family indicate that sharing activities one partner strongly dislikes actually decreases marital happiness.

-When both the couples engage in activities that the both partners enjoy, both their short and long term marital happiness increased.
-The Researchers concluded that it’s less important that the two of you share the same activities than that you both are participating in hobbies that you actually enjoy, whether it’s together or separately. (source)
+When both the couples engage in activities that both partners enjoy, both their short and long term marital happiness increased.
+The researchers concluded that it’s less important that the two of you share the same activities than that you both are participating in hobbies that you actually enjoy, whether it’s together or separately. (source)